-Dar Al-Arkan acquires and retains certain commercial and residential units in its Master-Planned Communities as rental properties (see "Residential and Commercial Projects" below).
+Dar Al-Arkan acquires and retains certain commercial and residential units in its master-planned communities as rental properties (see the section above entitled "Dar Al-Arkan's Business Segments - Land Development Projects - Residential and Commercial Projects").
 By retaining such units, management intends to build an income-generating portfolio of rental properties, with the goal of establishing a steady revenue stream from rental income, management operation, maintenance of residential and commercial buildings and public facilities and to enable Dar Al-Arkan to benefit from any appreciation in the value of such properties over time.

-For the nine month period ended 30 September 2013, revenue generated by property management accounted for SAR 80.34 million (U.S.\$ 21.45 million) representing 3.6% of Dar Al Arakan's total revenue for the period showing significant increase compared to SAR 52.78 million (U.S.\$14.09 million), representing 1.49% and SAR 15.00 million (U.S.\$4.01 million), representing 0.45% of the leasing revenue generated during the years ended 31 December 2012 and 2011-respectively.
-Management expects the revenue from Leasing Properties to increase over time as Dar Al-Arkan continues to build its portfolio of incomegenerating rental properties.
+For the year ended 31 December 2016, revenue generated by property management accounted for SAR 145.55 million (U.S.\$ 38.87 million) representing 7.78 per cent. of Dar Al Arakan's total revenue for the period, showing an increase compared to SAR 136.09 million (U.S.\$ 36.34 million), representing 6.15 per cent. of Dar Al Arakan's total revenue and SAR 124.63 million (U.S.\$ 33.28 million), representing 4.08 per cent. of Dar Al Arakan's total revenue generated during the years ended 31 December 2015 and 2014 respectively.
+Management expects the revenue from Leasing Properties to increase over time as Dar Al-Arkan continues to build its portfolio of income-generating rental properties.